 Under the Environment Bill and the NPPF, developers will be required to leave the biodiversity relating to a development site in a better state than before they undertook the development.
-Where it’s not possibly or viable to achieve this onsite, this presents an opportunity for farmers and landowners, who can implement an environmental improvement on their land in return for a payment from the developer.
+Where it’s not possible or viable to achieve this onsite, this presents an opportunity for landowners who can implement an environmental improvement on their land in return for a payment from the developer.

 Carter Jonas has a long legacy of managing rural land and currently has 1.3 million acres under management.
 This, combined with a planning and development team who is currently advising on 23,000 acres of potential development land, with the capacity for 100,000 new homes, puts Carter Jonas in an unrivalled position to match developers with landowners for mutual benefit.

-If you would like to register, either as a developer looking to offset, or as a farmer/landowner interested in entering into an agreement, you can do so by emailing us.
+If you would like to register, either as a developer looking to offset, or as a farmer/landowner interested in entering into an agreement, please complete the form below:

-Businesses looking to reduce their carbon footprint can do so by making a payment to a farmer or landowner in return for implementing a change to their land or farming practice which facilitates the capture of more carbon.
+Businesses looking to reduce their carbon footprint can do so by making a payment to a landowner in return for implementing a change to their land use practice which facilitates the capture of more carbon.